University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_annotation.md

 ### QUESTIONS

 1. What was the name of the reference genome file was used to make the VCF file?
 2. What program was used to call variants?
 3. What are the names of the 3 individuals that are sampled in the VCF file?
-4. The VCF file is subset to only include variants from specific chromosomes.
+4. The VCF file is a subset to only include variants from specific chromosomes.
 What are the names of those chromosomes and how many individual variants are found in each?

 ---

 ## Adding a FILTER tag

 Not all variants are created equal.
-Much like the genotype and alignment quality metrics (base and mapping quality) that we learnt in previous lectures, the VCF file contains a QUALITY field that is also pred scaled.
+Much like the genotype and alignment quality metrics (base and mapping quality) that we learnt in previous lectures, the VCF file contains a QUALITY field that is also phred scaled.

 `QUAL phred-scaled quality score for the assertion made in ALT. i.e. -10log_10 prob(call in ALT is wrong).
 If ALT is ”.” (no variant) then this is -10log_10 p(variant), and if ALT is not ”.” this is -10log_10p(no variant).
 High QUAL scores indicate high confidence calls.
 Although traditionally people use integer phred scores, this field is permitted to be a floating point to enable higher resolution for low confidence calls if desired.
 If unknown, the missing value should be specified.
 (Numeric)`

 So lets say that we want to warn the user that we have some variants that are probably poor quality.
 We can add a tag (i.e. a bit of text) in the FILTER field to indicate that our variant is potentially poor quality.
 This is important later on when you start interpreting the value of the variant.

 ```